thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>sql.ts_latest.batch_threads</td>
 			<td>SQL_TS_LATEST_BATCH_THREADS</td>
 			<td>3</td>
-			<td> batch thread count have to be a prime number like 3 or 5 to gain perfect hash distribution</td>
+			<td> batch thread count has to be a prime number like 3 or 5 to gain perfect hash distribution</td>
 		</tr>
 		<tr>
 			<td>sql.ts_latest.update_by_latest_ts</td>
 			<td>SQL_TS_UPDATE_BY_LATEST_TIMESTAMP</td>
 			<td>true</td>
-			<td> Update latest values only if the timestamp of the new record is greater or equals than timestamp of the previously saved latest value.
-Latest values are stored separately from historical values for fast lookup from DB.
+			<td> Update latest values only if the timestamp of the new record is greater or equals the timestamp of the previously saved latest value.
+The latest values are stored separately from historical values for fast lookup from DB.
 Insert of historical value happens in any case</td>
 		</tr>
 		<tr>
 			<td>sql.events.batch_size</td>